matijakolaric-com/django-music-publisher/docs/manual_cwr.rst

 CWR Delivery
 ------------

 CWR Delivery is currently not implemented.
-CWR 2.1 manual delivery is a relatively simple task and CWR 3.0 is not accepted yet by any collecting society.
+CWR 2.1 manual delivery is a relatively simple task and CWR 3.0 is not accepted by any societies yet.